pyeventsourcing/eventsourcing/README.md

 ## Project structure

-You are free to create project files however you like.
-To begin, you may wish to start by putting your aggregate classes in a file named `domainmodel.py` and your application class in a file named `application.py`.
+You are free to structure your project files however you like.
+You may wish to putt your aggregate classes in a file named `domainmodel.py` and your application class in a file named `application.py`.